Wan Laiming: Achievements

 Wan Guchan wanted to draw a plan for the next project Havoc in Heaven.
 As the Japanese occupation was increasing, Hsinhua comic department has already been forced to close.
 As a result, the investors withdrew their money and nothing got started.
-Time would past and the Shanghai Animation Film Studio would be established in 1950.
+Time would pass and the Shanghai Animation Film Studio would be established in 1950.

 In 1954 Wan Laiming went to Hong Kong and returned to Shanghai by autumn of the same year.
 He then served as the director of the Shanghai Animation Film Studio.
 Two years later in 1956, Wan Laiming would create the first animation in color Why is the Crow Black-Coated.

 It became a reality in 1961 when Wan Laiming and Wan Guchan finally had the opportunity to work on the 1st part of the animation film Havoc in Heaven.
 By 1964 all 4 Wan brothers were collaborating for the last part of the film.
 The movie would win International awards officially putting China on the map in terms of a nation capable of producing high quality animation films.

 Unfortunately by 1966 Mao Zedong would start the Cultural Revolution.
 The animation industry would take a nose dive as many artists were affected in the industry.
 It was then that China's golden era of animated film would end.